ATD 1-LAW

 Conversion

-Which of the following is not an intentional tort?
+Which of the following are not all examples of an intentional tort?

 The ________rule holds that ,where there has been an escape of a dangerous thing in the course of a non-natural use of land, the occupier of that land is liable for the damage to another caused as a result of the escape, irrespective of fault.